 - Two curved strokes need the least amount of space

 When in doubt, write the word as practice.
 Color in the spaces between the letters to assess your spacing.
+Looking at the word through the lens of a camera will also give you an unbiased view.

 A Note on Ligatures